for instructors

 Practice Approach into Sky Harbor

-My colleague((and friend ๐Ÿ˜)) Edward Abraham and I departed from California to Minnesota in N81034 to train for our CFI-I ratings.((You can read more about that trip in my upcoming post.))
-We laid out a training program to test our CFI-I syllabus, including a day of practice instrument approaches.
+My colleague1 Edward Abraham and I departed from California to Minnesota in N81034 to train for our CFI-I ratings.2 We laid out a training program to test our CFI-I syllabus, including a day of practice instrument approaches.

 These practice approaches were chosen for challenging variety, interesting destinations, and efficiency when stringing several together.